Showing posts with label #TV. Show all posts

 Chapter 4: Will the Wise

-Dustin keeps Dart and leaves him home with more candy.
-Mike, Lucas and Max tries to find Dart around the school but still couldn't find it.
-Mike tells only Lucas and Dustin about the creature and how it connects to Will's episodes in the Upside Down.
-Mike goes over to see how Will is doing and asked Joyce about the creature he's seen.
+Dustin continues to keep Dart as a secret pet at home, feeding him more candy.
+Meanwhile, Mike, Lucas, and Max futilely search for Dart around the school.
+Mike confides in only Lucas and Dustin about the creature, explaining its connection to Will's episodes in the Upside Down.
+Later, Mike checks on Will, questioning Joyce about the creature he's seen.

-The episode ended pretty creepy that at one time I had to look away because there's one scene that I knew that was coming.
-When Dustin comes home, he rushes to his room and sees that the tank that Dart was in has been broken and leaves a shed of skin.
-He turns and hears growing near the closet door and sees blood on the floor and walks towards it to see that Dart has grown and eating the cat.
-But Dart is shown as an early stage look to what the creature in Season One looked like with it's mouth opening like a planet.
+The episode ends on a particularly creepy note, with a scene so unsettling I had to look away even though I knew it was coming.
+Dustin rushes to his room only to find Dart's tank shattered and a shed skin.
+He then hears guttural growls from the closet and sees blood on the floor.
+Peering inside, he discovers that Dart has grown significantly larger and is gruesomely devouring his cat.
+Shockingly, Dart is now shown as an early stage of the creature from Season One, with its terrifying, petal-like mouth opening like a blooming flower.

 You can catch Stranger Things Season 2 now on Netflix.